 Wind also affects heat transfer around buildings.
 It has been shown that heating fuel consumption in strong winds can be doubled in homes.
 When determining the insulation value of existing buildings, detection temperatures must be taken into account.

 What is thermal temperature?

 Thermal temperature is the absolute measure of temperature and is one of the main parameters of thermodynamics.
 Its unit of measurement in the international system of measurements is the kelvin.

 This is an "absolute" scale because it is the measure of the fundamental property of temperature: its zero value, or absolute zero, is the lowest possible temperature.
 There is nothing that can have a temperature below absolute zero.
-The absolute zero of the thermodynamic temperature, transformed in the Celsius scale would be equal to 273,5ºC.
+The absolute zero of the thermodynamic temperature, transformed on the Celsius scale, would be equivalent to 273.5ºC.
 This characteristic is defined by the third law of thermodynamics in which theoretically no element can have a temperature below 0 K.